fre2mansur/noloadphp/README.md

  create your action file in /actions/contact.php

- opent he /actions.php set the case and include the file you created
+ open the /actions.php set the case and include the file you created

  ```
  case 'contact':